What's 48 Inches In Feet

 2. Add the remaining inches: 72 inches + 3 inches = 75 inches

-Therefore, 6 feet 3 inches is equivalent to 75 inches.
-This demonstrates the reverse process – converting from a mixed unit to a single unit.
+So, 6 feet 3 inches is equivalent to 75 inches.
+Worth adding: this demonstrates the reverse process – converting from a mixed unit to a single unit.
 Mastering this is key for versatile unit conversion.

 Understanding Conversion Factors and Proportions